Uncontained PW1524G Failure During Bombardier CS100 (now Airbus A220) Certification Testing

-The Transportation Safety Board of Canada (TSB) has recently issued its investigation report, into an uncontained engine failure and fire during certification ground testing of Bombardier CS100 C-FBCS on 29 May 2014 at Montréal International (Mirabel) Airport.
+The Transportation Safety Board of Canada (TSB) has recently issued its investigation report, into an uncontained engine failure and fire during certification ground testing of Bombardier CS100 (now the Airbus A220-100) C-FBCS on 29 May 2014 at Montréal International (Mirabel) Airport.

 The Aircraft and Engine